 Shop Line Striping Paint and Stencils

 Water-based parking lot paints are considered more environmentally friendly.
-This is because most solvents used in solvent-based paints emit volatile organic compounds (VOCs) that are bad for the health and the environment.
-And because of this, it is best not to use solvent-based paints in warehouses or other indoor facilities.
+This is because most solvents used in solvent-based paints emit volatile organic compounds (VOCs) that are bad for the environment and the health of others.
+Because of this, it is best not to use solvent-based paints in warehouses or other indoor facilities.

 The fumes can cause headaches and have been indicated as a cause of what is called “sick building syndrome.”
 Even after the paint has dried, the fumes linger on for days or even longer, especially if the building is well-insulated and the fresh air exchange is limited.

-It is of the utmost importance to check your local laws as well when choosing paint for parking lot lines.
-Many states have banned solvent-based entirely.
-In which case, there is no need to second guess what type to use.
-Water-based will be what you use exclusively for parking lot line painting.
+It is also of the utmost importance to check your local laws when choosing paint for painting parking lots.
+Many states have banned solvent-based products entirely.
+In this case, there is no need to second-guess what type to use.
+Water-based will be what you use exclusively as you learn how to paint a parking lot.

 Related: Best Kind of Pavement Paint for Long-Lasting Parking Lot Lines